dkotik/sane-archiver/README.md

     ends up in the hands of a malicious actor, it will be difficult to determine how the file was created just by looking at its contents or its size.
 Do not forget to change the default file-naming scheme by using `--output {hash}.extension` command line argument.

+*   **Git Archive Support**.
+Sane Archiver detects folders that contain Git repositories and archives all Git branches as separate *.tar balls.
+(Requires Git to be installed on the machine!)

 *   **Includes MD5 Hash In Output**.
 By default, generated files include MD5 hash in their name.
     Thus, checking for bit-rot errors is as trivial as running `md5sum .`